Calibrating the MATILDA framework#

 Target glacier mass balance for calibration: -155.474 +-50.3mm w.e.

-The MATILDA framework provides an interface to SPOTPY.
+The MATILDA framework provides an interface for SPOTPY.
 Here we will use the psample()

-function to run MATILDA with the same settings as before.
+function to run MATILDA with the same settings as before but varying parameters.
 To do this, we will remove redundant settings

 and add some new ones specific to the function.
 Be sure to choose the number of repetitions carefully.